-Dietary Biology: What Cats Really Eat
+Dietary Biology: What Feral & Stray Cats Really Eat

 Studying cats’ diet and behaviors exonerates them as a culprit behind wildlife decline

-Just as cats 10,000 years ago were attracted to the easy, consistent food source that the first human settlements provided (see The Natural History of the Cat), feral cats today scavenge on the scraps that all human habitats inevitably produce.1 A study of a feral cat colony in Brooklyn found that the cats depended more on local garbage for food than on either prey or feeding by caregivers, and that the neighborhood produced enough garbage to feed three times more cats than actually lived in that area.2
+Just as cats 10,000 years ago were attracted to the easy, consistent food source that the first human settlements provided (see The Natural History of the Cat), feral cats today scavenge on the scraps that all human habitats inevitably produce.1 A study of a feral cat colony in Brooklyn found that the cats depended more on local garbage for food than on either prey or food provided by caregivers, and that the neighborhood produced enough garbage to feed three times more cats than actually lived in that area.2

-If They Hunt, Cats Specialize in Rodents
+If They Hunt, Cats Prefer in Rodents

 Understanding Ecosystems: Why Removing Cats Is Worse for Everyone